TomasBoda/agent-lang-web/README.md

 ![License Badge](https://img.shields.io/badge/license-MIT-red?style=flat)

 ## About
-Code Sandbox web interface for the AgentLang programming language written in TypeScript.
+Web interface with code sandbox for the **AgentLang** programming language written in TypeScript.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.